programanime/learning_linkedin_php/README.md

 print_r($people);
 ```
 ### conclusions
-- by default is descending
+- the sort function by default is descending